What is the NDIS and what does it mean for me?

 The National Disability Insurance Scheme (NDIS) is designed to empower people with disability to work towards their goals, to identify the disability related support they need to meet their goals, and to choose where they would like to buy their supports.

-The NDIS changes the way that disability services are delivered in Australia.
+The NDIS has changed the way that disability services are delivered in Australia.
 It recognises that disability related support is an entitlement, and means you have a choice of service providers in an open market – it gives you more choice and control.

 If you enter the NDIS, you will go through a planning process with a NDIS representative, to develop your individual NDIS plan and determine the funding you will receive.